 Accenture implements new applications, programs and systems for our people at a constant pace.
 There are always new business processes, regulations, innovations and tools that require people to adapt and change.
 Simply implementing a new technology, however, does not equal success.
 As a technology organization, we must see the return on investment and ensure that new systems and products are successful.

 We recognize that the way our global IT organization enables end-user change and adoption is what determines whether a technology deployment is successful.
 This is especially important for a company with the size and scale of Accenture.

 For this reason, we consider learning and behavior change as critical parts of the rollout of a new technology solution or a solution enhancement.
 We understand that we need to put the individual first rather than the technology.
 This starts when our systems and technology are being designed, way before deployment.

 "In the past, we thought about technology first.
 Now we think about our people first, we design the technology for the user, rather than expecting the user to adapt to the technology."

-The new technology our internal IT organization deploys at any one time can range from an intuitive-to-use mobile app to a complex pricing system or a new information security practice that requires a behavior change.
+The new technology our global IT organization deploys at any one time can range from an intuitive-to-use mobile app to a complex pricing system or a new information security practice that requires a behavior change.
 End-user adoption and behavior change strategies and tactics for each initiative vary.
 We use many of the well-known change management approaches and methods such as awareness campaigns, training, champion networks and stakeholder engagement to effect end-user behavioral change.
 But as an organization that operates in the New, we also embrace additional engaging and innovative approaches.

 Our leading approaches include: